Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have a condition called heart failure.
-It is also known as congestive heart failure, or CHF.
-When you have heart failure, excess fluid is more likely to build up in your body.
+When you have heart failure, excess fluid is more likely to build up in your body because your heart isn't working well.
 This makes the heart work harder to pump blood.
-Fluid buildup causes symptoms such as shortness of breath and edema (swelling).
+Fluid buildup causes symptoms such as shortness of breath and swelling (edema).
+This is often referred to as congestive heart failure or CHF.
 Controlling the amount of salt (sodium) you eat may help stop fluid from building up.
 Your doctor may also tell you to reduce the amount of fluid you drink.

 Your healthcare provider will tell you how much sodium you can eat each day.
 Read food labels to keep track.
 Keep in mind that certain foods are high in salt.
 These include canned, frozen, and processed foods.
 Check the amount of sodium in each serving.
 Watch out for high-sodium ingredients.
 These include MSG (monosodium glutamate), baking soda, and sodium phosphate.